 The Sole F63 Treadmill is an affordable option for people who want a powerful, reliable machine without breaking their budget.

-The cushioned deck that Sole uses on this treadmill is also a giant win for me.
-Even though I’m young, having that extra support when walking makes it a much more comfortable experience.
+We also gave this machine a 4.5 in the area of ergonomics, as the cushioned deck that Sole uses on this treadmill is extremely comfortable.
 Plus, if you’re someone who loves a good incline walk, the 15 available incline levels will really appeal to you.

 Other extras, like the Bluetooth speakers, USB port, and the F63’s ability to fold, make it a home run for people who want to consistently walk on a treadmill that won’t let them down.

 The LCD screen is what you’d expect from an affordable treadmill.
 Basic stats like distance, calories, speed, and incline are all present on the display.
 There is no touchscreen for programming.
-However, you could utilize the device shelf above the monitor to put your own tablet or phone if you want to watch a show on Netflix, listen to music, or take advantage of S
+However, you could utilize the device shelf above the monitor to put your own tablet or phone if you want to watch a show on Netflix, or listen to music.

 Check out our full Sole F63 Treadmill review.